 • Moyashi (bean sprouts) to taste

-• Burnt chives (chives fried in a little oil) to taste
+• Fried green onion (green onion fried in a little oil) to taste

 Shoyu ramen

-1 - To prepare the paste, put in a blender: onion, garlic, chives, ginger, celery, Mirin Kenko Sake, Sakura Light, Kenko Sesame Oil, Kenko Sushi Seasoning, chicken broth, salt, black pepper and fish broth. .
-Then, bring this mixture to the fire, add the lard and boil for 5 minutes or until the broth is consistent, a paste.
-Reserve.
+1 – For the preparation of the paste, blend in a blender: onion, garlic, green onion, ginger, celery, Kenko Mirin Sake, Sakura Light, Kenko Sesame Oil, Kenko Sushi Seasoning, chicken broth, salt, black pepper, and fish broth.
+Then, take this mixture to the heat, add the lard, and boil for 5 minutes or until the broth becomes thick, a paste.
+Set aside.

-2 – To prepare the broth, in a pan heat the water, add the fish broth, Sakura Light, salt, black pepper and the paste.
+2 – For the preparation of the broth, in a pot, heat the water, add the fish broth, Sakura Light, salt, black pepper, and the paste.
 Mix until dissolved.
 Turn off the heat and set aside.

-In a large and deep bowl, place the still hot noodles, add the hot broth and finish with chives, kamaboko, boiled egg, wakame, moyashi and burnt chives.
+In a large, deep bowl, place the still hot noodles, add the hot broth, and finish with green onion, kamaboko, boiled egg, wakame, moyashi, and fried green onion.
 Serve immediately.

-There is a whole culture behind the consumption of noodles in Japan, you need to suck the noodles and make noise with taste to show that you are enjoying the dish.
-Of course it's not to swallow the pasta, chew it and enjoy the flavor.
+There is a whole culture behind the consumption of noodles in Japan; you need to slurp the noodles and make noise with pleasure to show that you are enjoying the dish.
+Of course, you are not to swallow the noodles; chew and enjoy the flavor.

-Usually the ramen bowl comes with chopsticks to get the noodles and a spoon to take the soup along with other ingredients like egg.
-You can also drink the ramen broth straight from the bowl without any problem.
+Usually, the lamen bowl comes with chopsticks to pick up the noodles and with a spoon to sip the soup along with other ingredients like egg.
+You can also drink the lamen broth straight from the bowl without any problem.

-Eating ramen consists of enjoying a little of the noodles, broth and ingredients that cover the dish.
-In case it is a tsukemen the noodles and broth are served in separate bowls.
-Just dip the amount of noodles you are going to put in your mouth into the broth.
+Eating lamen consists of enjoying a bit of the noodles, the broth, and the ingredients that cover the dish.
+If it is a tsukemen, the noodles and the broth are served in separate bowls.
+Just dip the amount of noodles you will put in your mouth into the broth.